HIV Prevention

 • Get tested for HIV.
 Talk to your partner about HIV testing and get tested before you have sex.
 Use the GetTested locator from the Centers for Disease Control and Prevention (CDC) to find an HIV testing location near you.

-• Choose less risky sexual behaviors.
+• Choose safer sexual behaviors.
 HIV is mainly transmitted by having anal or vaginal sex without a condom or without taking medicines to prevent or treat HIV.

-• Use condoms every time you have sex.
-Read this fact sheet from CDC on how to use condoms correctly.
+• Use condoms correctly every time you have sex.
+Read this fact sheet from CDC on condom use.

 • Limit your number of sexual partners.
 The more partners you have, the more likely you are to have a partner with poorly controlled HIV or to have a partner with a sexually transmitted infection (STI).
 Both factors can increase the risk of HIV transmission.

-• Get tested and treated for STDs.
-Insist that your partners get tested and treated, too.
-Having an STD can increase your risk of getting HIV or transmitting it to others.
+• Get tested and treated for STIs.
+Ask your partners to get tested and treated, too.
+Having an STI can increase your risk of getting HIV or transmitting it to others.

 • Talk to your health care provider about pre-exposure prophylaxis (PrEP).
-PrEP is an HIV prevention option for people who do not have HIV but who are at risk of getting HIV (for example, if your partner has HIV or if you inject drugs).
-PrEP involves taking a specific HIV medicine to reduce the risk of getting HIV through sex or injection drug use.
-PrEP medications can be given in the form of pills (taken daily) or injections (every other month).
-It is important to take PrEP as directed by your doctor to effectively protect you against HIV.
+PrEP is an HIV prevention option if you do not have HIV but are at an increased risk of getting HIV (for example, if your partner has HIV or if you inject drugs).
 For more information, read the HIVinfo fact sheet on Pre-Exposure Prophylaxis (PrEP).

 • Do not inject drugs.
 But if you do, use only sterile drug injection equipment and water, and never share your equipment with others.